A Serpent in the Second Garden

 in place of the holy pursuit of God.

-“justice” they abandoned sanctity, failing
+Seeking “justice” they abandoned sanctity,

-to see that justice follows from sanctity.
+failing to see that justice follows from

-Seeking “relevance”, they abandoned the
+sanctity.
+Seeking “relevance”, they abandoned

-holy for the profane, failing to see the
+the holy for the profane, failing to see

-utter irrelevance of everything profane
+the utter irrelevance of everything profane

 in light of the holy.
 It was, it remains,